Skip to main content

 # Should show: ✅ Satellite registered successfully: docker-satellite-001

-Note: After initial registration, the satellite saves its API key to persistent storage and doesn’t need the registration token for subsequent starts.
+Note: After initial registration, the satellite saves its API key to persistent storage.
+The registration token is only needed for the first startup.
+Container restarts will use the saved API key automatically.

 Configuration